anna-tech-basics/anna-kroeger-tb-II/README.md

 I have built a MVP as a the finalized version of the GUI as a prototype for an application to unite women in fitness:

 When you run the code you are greeted with the

+# with a very high level summary of your project.